 Simulation Results

 Systematic testing strategies were found to consistently outperform random testing strategies in terms of preventing infections within simulated facilities.
 Figure 3 shows a comparison of the number of infections generated (Isimtot) when implementing random vs. systematic testing strategies across testing frequencies, levels of community prevalence, and within-facility R with either no delay or a one-day delay between test administration and result disclosure.
-In the highest transmission scenario (CP=1%,R=1.5), no testing led to a median Isimtot= 512.00 (IQR 497.93 - 525.83).
+In the highest transmission scenario (CP=1%,R=1.5), no testing led to a median Isimtot= 512.00 (IQR 497.93 - 525.83) expected infections.
 Testing randomly once per week resulted in a median Isimtot= 175.40 (IQR 164.13 - 182.85) expected infections, whereas testing systematically on the first day of the work week resulted in Isimtot= 105.40 (IQR 99.27 - 112.45; Fig 3, right panel in pink).
 However, systematic weekly testing with a one-day delay led to Isimtot= 119.14 (IQR 110.88 - 125.18).

-The horizontal gray line in figure 3 demonstrates a potential threshold number of infections to avoid exceeding at Isimtot=18.00.
-This threshold corresponds to an average of 1 transmission event within the simulated facility every ten days.
-Implementing a systematic–rather than random–testing strategy can be sufficient to prevent Isimtot from exceeding such a threshold without changing the frequency in many transmission scenarios (e.g. compare circles to squares and of the same color in Figure 3) though in the highest transmission scenarios, greater than twice-weekly testing may be needed.
+The horizontal gray line in Figure 3 demonstrates a potential threshold number of infections to avoid exceeding at Isimtot=18.00.
+This threshold corresponds to an average of one transmission event within the simulated facility every ten days.
+Implementing a systematic–rather than random–testing strategy can be sufficient to prevent Isimtot from exceeding such a threshold without changing the frequency in many transmission scenarios (e.g. compare circles to squares of the same color in Figure 3) though in the highest transmission scenarios, greater than twice-weekly testing may be needed.
 Table 2 additionally shows the testing frequency in tests per week under a systematic testing strategy necessary to ensure that the upper quartile of expected transmission events is maintained below this threshold.

 Figure 3.
 Number of expected infections generated in a facility from model simulations comparing random and systematic testing strategies across transmission scenarios, test frequencies, and delays in obtaining test results.
-Systematic testing strategies (n, Ê) prevent more infections than random strategies (l, p) across all transmission scenarios and test frequencies.
+Systematic testing strategies (n, Ê) prevent more infections than random strategies (l, p) across all transmission scenarios (indicated by community prevalence across the x axis and by reproduction number across the panels) and test frequencies (indicated by different colored symbols with blue corresponding to the highest test frequency of 4 tests per week and red the lowest test frequency of biweekly testing).
 More infections are expected in transmission scenarios with higher within-facility R and higher community prevalence.
 Preventing delays in obtaining test results (squares compared to crosses and triangles compared to circles) and increasing test frequency (red=lowest frequency, blue=highest frequency) also reduces the number of infections.
 The horizontal gray line serves as a reference to assess the testing frequency needed to maintain Isimtot≤18 (corresponding to one transmission event every ten days) across different transmission scenarios.
 Error bars represent the interquartile range of Isimtot derived from 100 simulations per scenario run for 180 days among 700 staff.

 Table 2: Test frequency (tests per week) under a systematic testing strategy needed to maintain the upper quartile of expected infections in the facility below a threshold of 1 every ten days across transmission scenarios conveyed by the within-facility basic reproduction number (R), community prevalence (CP), and delays in obtaining test results.